 University Settlement (US) is dedicated to improving the life circumstances of low-income people living on the Lower East Side.
 It serves a largely immigrant community by providing adult literacy classes, mental health counseling, child care, housing assistance, job training, after-school and summer camp programs, youth development, senior services, arts programs, and a credit union.
 Funding will support improvements to the Houston Street Center, a 42,000 sq. ft. community center that is coowned and operated by US and the Chinatown YMCA, as well as improvements to the US headquarters at 184 Eldridge and the Speyer Hall Theater.

 273 Bowery Street and 184 Eldridge Street NY, NY

-During the 1st Quarter of 2018, University Settlement continued to grow their programming that benefits the low income populations of the Lower East Side.
+During the first quarter of 2019, University Settlement continued to grow their programming and event schedule that benefits the low income and diverse populations of the Lower East Side.